Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/improve-your-shopify-store-speed.md

 There are also tools like Shopify’s Theme Inspector, [linked here](https://chrome.google.com/webstore/detail/shopify-theme-inspector-f/fndnankcflemoafdeboboehphmiijkgp).

-Whilst this tools provide valuable insights, it can be hard to actually solve the issues that they uncover, if you’re not a developer.
+While these tools provide valuable insights, it can be hard to actually solve the issues that they uncover, if you’re not a developer.

 This is where an experienced developer can help by diving into your Shopify theme and making the necessary changes from data-based insights.

-Our team has extensive experience improving client’s loading speed, lets have a [chat](/contact) and see how we can help optimize your store.
+Our team has extensive experience improving clients' loading speeds; let's have a [chat](/contact) and see how we can help optimize your store.